 Christmas Baking Christian Teubner

-If you love to bake at Christmas, and want to fill that Bunte Teller with German Treats, Christmas Baking is the perfect cookbook for you.
-Since this is an older book, it appears to be out of print.
-Luckily, there are loads of used copies online for purchase.
+If you love to bake at Christmas and want to fill that Bunte Teller with German Treats, Christmas Baking is the perfect cookbook for you.
+Since this is an older book, it might be out of print.
+Luckily, there are numerous used copies available for purchase online.

 Read my longer review here–> Christmas Baking